 Don’t throw away those empty toilet paper rolls!
-Instead, repurpose them & create fun ornaments that can be hung on your tree or from any knob.
+Instead, repurpose them and create fun ornaments that can be hung on your tree or from any knob.
 Decorate your wreaths with bright colors to reflect your individuality.

 2 toilet paper rolls